sei-curiosity/hw-week10day01-02-03-mongoose-express/readme.md

 7. Write a function or method that deletes a restaurant.

-8. Write methods to add and remove embedded menu item documents for a restaurant of your choosing.

-- Send pull request with the title "Part 1 solution"

 ## Part II: Add Express

 Turn YUM into an Express app with routes that you can view in your browser and forms that manipulate your data with full CRUD.